francisengelmann/francisengelmann.github.io/guides/pycharm.md

 View/Tool Windows...

 ### Virtual environments
-* Set a default virtual environment
+* Set a default virtual environment.
+This is necessary for code completeion to work:
+File/Default Settings.../Project Interpreter

 ### Running code
 * Find a better way to run the current file